xtomflo/mair-group-4/README.md

 - [ ] Expanding the states to Wait, Request Info
 - [ ] Handle GOODBYE from everywhere.
 - [ ] Handling for Individial Info requests - Separate Address, PostCode, Phone.
+- [ ] Handling for WORLD food (test cases) - should be international?
+- [ ] Handling for DONT CARE type of preferences in each of the category.

 Week 1 Deliverables